Cochlear provides a broad range of implants and electrodes to address your type of hearing loss, cochlea anatomy and surgeon preference.

 The Profile Plus Implant features a thin design that follows the natural curvature of the head for an improved aesthetic outcome and the potential of less time in surgery.
 In addition, it is built on the same platform as the industry's most reliable implant so you can feel confident that the implant will provide unparalled hearing performance for years to come.4-6

 It is important to recognize that there are alternative diagnostic imaging tools to replace an MRI, such as a CT scan.
 The most appropriate imaging tool should be discussed with your medical professional care team.

 Please seek advice from your health professional about treatments for hearing loss.
 Outcomes may vary, and your health professional will advise you about the factors which could affect your outcome.
 Always read the instructions for use.
 Not all products are available in all countries.
 Please contact your local Cochlear representative for product information.

 Views expressed are those of the individual.
 Consult your health professional to determine if you are a candidate for Cochlear technology.

-†The Hybrid L24 Implant is approved in the U.S. only for adults 18 and older.
+*The Hybrid L24 Implant is approved in the US for adults ages 18 and older for unilateral use only.